UCSD Emeriti Association

 - Contact Us

-The Chancellor's Scholars Program is a two-year mentorship and leadership development program for students who are the recipients of the prestigious Chancellor's Scholarship.
-The UCSD Emeriti Association develops and delivers this program to some of the brighteset individuals on campus.
-An overwhelming number of Chancellor's Scholars are first-generation college students who, among other requirements, must maintain a 3.0 grade point average to maintain the award.
+The Chancellor's Scholars Program is a two-year mentorship and leadership development program designed for recipients of the Chancellor's Scholarship.
+Developed and delivered in coordination with the UCSD Retirement Resource Center and the UCSD Emeriti Association.
+Many Chancellor's Scholars are first-generation college students who must maintain a 3.0 GPA to retain their scholarship.

 Read more about the Chancellor's Scholars Program here.